David Apple is the Director of Customer Success at Typeform, your best bet for beautiful next-generation online forms.

 Tell us a little bit more about the NPS Survey you send customers.
 Does the survey go to every user, or just your most active users?

-A lesson we learned is that responding to each person individually turned out to not be that valuable because most of them don’t reply back.
+A lesson we learned is that responding to each person individually turned out to not be that valuable because most of them don’t reply.
 Right now I’m working on a strategy to automate the whole NPS process so that we can send it out to all of our users.
-When we receive a response, we would send an automated message to the user and then if they want to follow up, we can follow up 1-on-1.
-That way hopefully we can respond individually to less people, and it will be more valuable.
+When we receive a response, we send an automated message to the user – then if they want to follow up, we can follow up 1-on-1.
+That way, hopefully we can respond individually to less people and it will be more valuable.

 What’s the coolest project you’ve worked on at Typeform?

 We do so many cool projects!
 If I had to pick one it would have to be our NPS project.
 In a geeky way, what was cool about that was the way we set it up so that all of the metrics were automated.
 Our NPS score turned out to be very high, and it was a lot of fun reading the overwhelmingly positive feedback we received from our users.
 We also got some great constructive criticism which was interesting both for me and for our product team.

 You mentioned that you’re working on a project to thank your best users.
 What do you have in mind?

 We want to send out ‘thank you’ packages to our best Typeform users and supporters.
 It is something I always did in Sales and I think it is great for building relationships and for general karma.
 It is not a marketing campaign, but rather just a way to say thank you to our best users and to people who support Typeform.
 The packages will be personalized for each recipient with a handwritten note.
 It’s also fun for our team to be able to choose a user with whom they had a pleasant interaction and send them a thank you pack with some swag.